ak1143/Frontend-interview-questions-and-answers/questions.md

 ```

-### 2. why we need DOM is javaScript is a part of Dom??
+### 2. why we need DOM ?
+Is javaScript is a part of Dom??

 The DOM (Document Object Model) is a programming interface for web documents.
 It represents the page so that programs can change the document structure, style, and content.
 JavaScript is commonly used to interact with the DOM to make web pages dynamic and interactive.